Cloudland Canyon Trails: Top 3 Hikes & Waterfalls

 Waterfalls Trail

-Note that stairs on this trail are metal and may be difficult for dogs.
+Note: The stairs are metal grates and may be tricky for dogs.

 Overlook Trail